NotWhoops/vanhornbp2/README.md

  // created a project to fetch api endpoints from our previous all for one project with tailwind

-// Viewed all the code i saw you had some errors but good job otherwise.
+// Peer Review - Bryce Mack : Viewed all the code i saw you had some errors but good job otherwise.